aaronschmaltz/portfolio/guides/google-drawings.md

 To edit the canvas size, click **File** and then **Page setup**.

-**Note:** There is an important distinction between _canvas_ size and _image_ size. _Canvas_ refers to the fully editable area of the workspace (this includes the empty pixels, denoted by the checkered background pattern).
-Exported images will have the exact dimensions as the canvas; they will only contain content visible within the borders of the canvas (anything that goes outside the canvas will get cropped out during export). _Image_ size refers to the original dimensions of an image (not the canvas).
+**Note:** There is a distinction between _canvas_ size and _image_ size. _Canvas_ refers to the fully editable area of the workspace (this includes empty pixels, denoted by the checkered background pattern).
+Exported images will have the exact dimensions as the canvas; they will only contain content visible within the borders of the canvas (anything that is located outside the borders will be excluded during export). _Image_ size refers to the original dimensions of an image (not the canvas).

 <img src="https://github.com/aaronschmaltz/portfolio/blob/main/guides/images/google-drawings-page-setup.png" width=75% height=75%>